LaurenMiller0/LaurenMiller0/README.md

 - 👋 Hi, I’m @LaurenMiller0
 - 👀 I’m interested in all data science topics
-- 🌱 I’m currently learning python, tableau, SQL, and other data science skills as a MS Data Science student at Drexel University
+- 🌱 I’m currently a MS Data Science student at Drexel University
 - 💞️ I’m looking to collaborate on any projects to gain as much knowledge as possible
 - 📫 How to reach me is by email: lem324@drexel.edu